 The Queries tab lists each event that occurs in the Query Monitor.
 For each event, among other details, SQL Diagnostic Manager lists the SQL text associated, start and end times, application, user information, and client computer associated with the event.
 Fields with SQL text hold 255 characters of text.
-To view the full SQL text, right-click the field and then select the appropriate option.
+To view the full SQL text, rightclick the field and then select the appropriate option.

 SQL Diagnostic Manager automatically assigns a name to each of your queries starting with Query 1.
-The name provides context to your query when switching from signature mode, statement mode, and query history views.
+The name provides context to your query when switching from Signature Mode, Statement Mode, Query History, and Query Waits views.